tjdevries/vim-vertex/README.md

 1. `foldmethod=marker`: I'm not really sure why you would be using this otherwise

 Maybe this plugin is now `foldmarker` agnostic.
 I'm not sure yet.
 Still working on some other things currently

+## TODO

+- Integrate with Git, so that the vertices will be placed in the right location after someone else has made changes to the files.
+- Continue to add to the README.
+My intro is unconvincing in my opinion :(

 ## Testing